For board meetings, see the board meetings page.

 But I promise you this — our students are paying attention to us.
 They’re watching how we lead and govern, how we engage in public debate, how we adapt to the needs of our time.

 It’s up to us to show that public institutions are an ally in the effort to make a better world.
 That public service is honorable and effective.
-That trust in our fellow citizens, and faith in the country that binds us, is vital to any vision of real progress.
+That trust in our fellow citizens, and faith in the country that unites us, is vital to any vision of real progress.

 The people who come to work every day in our labs and classrooms, our police departments and maintenance crews, our hospitals and health clinics — they’re here because they want to make a difference.
 And they do — all across this state, in all 100 of North Carolina’s counties.